 Dirac should be able to locate the amplifier within about 60 seconds after launching the program.
-If it does not, then the computer is either not on the same network as the AVR/Maestro or there is another device on the network that is blocking communication.
+If it does not, then the computer is either not on the same network as the processor/receiver or there is another device on the network that is blocking communication.

 Can you ping the unit’s IP address from the computer running Dirac?
 Easiest way to do this is via the Command prompt on the computer.

-If you CAN Ping the unit, but Dirac still cannot connect, then there is another device on the network that is blocking communication between Dirac and the AVR or Maestro.
+If you CAN ping the unit, but Dirac still cannot connect, then there is another device on the network that is blocking communication between Dirac and the processor/receiver.